SysLLMatic: Large Language Models are Software System Optimizers: Experimental Setup

-\item \textbf{Full-scale Benchmarks:} \begin{itemize} \item \textbf{DaCapo-23.11-Chopin}~\cite{Blackburn2025}: A collection of 22 multithreaded, real-world Java applications designed to benchmark full-scale systems (8k-400k lines of code).
-For this study, we selected a subset of 4 applications: BioJava, Fop, Pmd, and Graphchi.
-Other applications were excluded from the evaluation due to practical challenges in building and running them~\cite{garg2025rapgenapproachfixingcode, Gong2024}—such as custom build processes, complex dependency requirements, and the effort required to integrate them into our optimization pipeline.
-In addition, many files in DaCapo exceed 2,000 lines of code, where LLM optimizations often degrade due to lost context, leading to reduced performance and correctness.
-We conservatively skip files over 1,000 lines. \end{itemize} \end{itemize}
+This involves large, real-world applications that test the scalability and practicality of our framework in complex software systems with diverse workloads and challenging code structures.
+We use \textit{DaCapo-23.11-Chopin (2024 edition)}~\cite{Blackburn2025}, a collection of 22 multithreaded, real-world Java applications designed to benchmark full-scale systems (8k-400k lines of code).
+For this study, we selected a subset of 5 applications: BioJava, Fop, PMD, Graphchi, ZXing, as summarized in~\cref{tab:dacapo-apps-merged}.
+Out of the 22 DaCapo applications, we were able to successfully build and run 20, of which 8 provide both source code and test suites.
+We focus on the 5 that use Maven as the build system, which facilitated automation, while the remaining applications posed challenges such as custom build processes and complex dependencies~\cite{garg2025rapgenapproachfixingcode, Gong2024}.
+In addition, some files in DaCapo exceed 2,000 lines of code, where LLM optimizations often degrade due to lost context, leading to reduced performance and correctness.
+Recent long-context evaluations show that despite recent LLMs such as GPT-4o and GPT-4.1 claiming 128K and 1M context lengths, their effective usable lengths are only about 8K and 16K tokens, respectively, beyond which accuracy drops sharply~\cite{modarressi2025nolima}.
+Thus, we conservatively skip files over 1,000 lines in this work.\footnote{'Skip' means that we exclude these files from the set of candidate optimization targets.} This filtering only affected \texttt{Fop}, where 11\% of files are excluded.